node-formidable/formidable/README.md

   // Mostly here for compatibility with the [W3C File API Draft](http://dev.w3.org/2006/webapi/FileAPI/). file.lastModifiedDate: Date | null;

-  // If hash calculation was set, you can read the hex digest out of this var. file.hash: string | 'sha1' | 'md5' | 'sha256' | null;
+  // If `options.hash` calculation was set, you can read the hex digest out of this var. file.hash: string | 'sha1' | 'md5' | 'sha256' | null;
 }
 ```